-- Rip the plywood sheets into multiple stripes.
-The width of the stripe will turn into the height of the panel.
+- Rip the plywood sheets into multiple strips.
+The width of the strip will turn into the height of the panel.

 - Glue all the pieces together and cut according to the desired pattern.
 You might need to repeat this step several times depending on the pattern.